marv7000/FastValveMaterial/config.md

 _n
 # Output path (Can also be multiple subfolders, e.g. folder1/folder2/output/ - This path will be referenced in the VMT file!)
 fastvalvematerial/
 # Gamma adjustment (0-255) - Only change this from 235 if you know what you're doing, other values might break the PBR effect!
+Lower gamma values equal to less specular highlighting / more roughness
 235
 # Export converted images as tga as well (False/True)
 False